ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Use `Lookup.single` when the subgraph fetches one object at a time.
 Use `Lookup.list` when it accepts several keys in one request:

-- `Correlation.byKey` matches returned objects using a field such as `id`
+- The correlation map matches returned objects using their key fields; results must be non-null, and missing objects are omitted
-- `Correlation.ordered` matches results by their position in the returned list
 - `Argument.key("id")` reads the `id` from the object being fetched
 - `Argument.obj(...)` builds an input object expected by the subgraph
 - `Argument.batch(...)` builds one argument value for each requested object